July 10, 1981: The day Flushing Meadows hosted its first Davis Cup tie

 The place: USTA National Tennis Center, Flushing Meadows, New York

-The USTA National Tennis Center, located in Flushing Meadows, New York, was opened in 1978 to host the US Open Grand Slam tennis tournament, held every year in August and September.
+The Billie Jean King National Tennis Center, located in Flushing Meadows, New York, was opened in 1978 to host the US Open Grand Slam tennis tournament, held every year in August and September.
 Its Center Court at the time was the Louis Armstrong Stadium, which had a capacity of 18,000 spectators.
 The USTA National Tennis Center was one of the biggest tennis complexes in the world.
 Since the US Open had moved from its former location, at Forest Hills, to its new premises at Flushing Meadows, only American players had lifted the trophy: Connors in 1978 and McEnroe in 1979 and 1980.

 The facts: The United States and Czechoslovakia tied at 1-1 after Day 1